Skip to main content

 Open-Field Winds and the 130 mph Spec

-Pooler's subdivisions sit on what used to be open farmland west of Savannah, and that exposure shows up in summer.
-Subtropical downdrafts from afternoon thunderstorms hit Godley Station, Rice Hope, and the Pooler Parkway corridor with very little tree break to slow them down.
-That's why builder-grade 4-nail patterns lose ridge caps and starter strips first — they were never spec'd for the kind of wind these neighborhoods actually see.
-Our standard install across all 31322 reroofs uses a 6-nail wind pattern, ring-shank fasteners, and reinforced starter on every eave.
+Pooler's subdivisions sit on open West Chatham terrain, and that exposure shows up in summer.
+Subtropical downdrafts from afternoon thunderstorms can hit Godley Station, Savannah Quarters, Forest Lakes, and the Pooler Parkway corridor with limited tree break to slow them down.
+That's why builder-grade 4-nail patterns often lose ridge caps and starter strips first.
+When the selected shingle system supports it, our Pooler reroof spec uses a 6-nail high-wind pattern, ring-shank fasteners, and reinforced starter on every eave.

 The 31407 / Chatham Corridor Edge Cases

-A handful of Pooler-adjacent properties along the Pooler Parkway corridor sit in the 31407 ZIP rather than 31322 — typically newer commercial-adjacent residential off the Lowes/Home Depot stretch.
-Permitting and inspection are still pulled through Pooler Building & Zoning where the parcel is inside city limits, but unincorporated 31407 parcels go through Chatham County.
-We verify the jurisdiction before quoting because the inspection schedule and the underlayment requirement can differ.
+A handful of Pooler-adjacent properties along the Pooler Parkway corridor sit in the 31407 ZIP rather than 31322.
+Permitting and inspection may still go through City of Pooler Building & Inspections when the parcel is inside city limits, while unincorporated 31407 parcels go through Chatham County.
+We verify the jurisdiction before quoting because the inspection schedule and permit path can differ.
 Most homeowners don't know which side of the line they're on until we pull the parcel record.

 Pooler Coastal Weather Impact